thibthibaut/pystm32ai/README.md

 A python wrapper for the `stm32ai` command-line tool to analyse deep learning models for STM32 microcontrollers.

-Disclamer: This project is not related to STMicroelecronics, it is as a wrapper around a component of [X-CUBE-AI](https://www.st.com/en/embedded-software/x-cube-ai.html) property of STMicroelecronics and licensed under SLA0048 (see more below).
+Disclaimer: This project is not related to STMicroelecronics, it is as a wrapper around a component of [X-CUBE-AI](https://www.st.com/en/embedded-software/x-cube-ai.html) property of STMicroelecronics and licensed under SLA0048 (see more below).

 ## How it works

-The API provide two functions : `analyse` and `generate`, the first one gives information about the size of a model and the second one can be used to generate C files to link with X-CUBE-AI runtime library (Not provided in this pakcage).
+The API provide two functions : `analyse` and `generate`, the first one gives information about the size of a model and the second one can be used to generate C files to link with X-CUBE-AI runtime library (Not provided in this package).

 The package doesn't include stm32ai executable so it will download and install it automatically on first call.

-A command line utility is also provided (`pystm32ai`), however it currently doesn't match the full fonctionnality provided by the original `stm32ai` executable.
+A command line utility is also provided (`pystm32ai`), however it currently doesn't match the full functionality provided by the original `stm32ai` executable.

 ## Installation